-If a child moves to St Clement's School from another school, during the academic year, we meet the parents and the child, liaise with the previous school to discuss individual needs and decide how to best to support the transition to our school.
+If a child moves to St Clement's School from another school, we meet the parents and the child.
+We also liaise with the previous school to discuss individual needs and decide how to best to support the transition to our school.